andrewjh271/RockPaperScissors/README.md

 A few challenges I encountered:

 button.onclick = function() or button.addEventListener('click', function());
-Apparently the function cannot have arguments.
+It looks like a function to me, but it's an object.
 Adding arguments created errors and strange behaviors that I didn't understand.
 The solutions I found on the internet were kind of confusing; I ended up figuring out my own: calling an unnamed function, with the function I actually wanted to use (with its arguments) inside of it. rockButton.onclick = function(){playRound(0, computerPlay())};
 *Update* I commented out this solution and used window.addEventListener instead.
-It made it so I didn't have to call the function for each button (though I did need to specify each's data set in the .html doc).
+It made it so I didn't have to call the function for each button (though I did need to specify each's dataset in the .html doc).
 More importantly, it allowed me to use a named function, so I could temporarily disable it after the match completes.